 I’m currently working on a novella called [Title Removed Because You Can’t Know It Yet, Sorry] set during Christmastime and told mostly through letters. 😉 I wrote the bulk of the first draft during Camp NaNoWriMo and have about another third to write.

-The Night Archers, formerly known as Legend and other things, is at draft five and on its way to beta-readers very soon. 😉 While it is officially a sequel to The Twin Arrows and some of the same characters do appear, Drewin and Ryla are not the main characters.
+The Night Archers, formerly known as Legend and other things, is in final edits and available for preorder. 😉 While it is officially a sequel to The Twin Arrows and some of the same characters do appear, Drewin and Ryla are not the main characters.
 I think you’ll love the new ones though! 😀 Find out more on… Pinterest. ; )